 The door handle started to turn, and in burst the head of biology.

-“News has spread fast, I saw the video that was made.
-You have been here but a few months and already your work has progressed faster than any of us could have hoped for.
-I am here offering you an upgrade, we are moving you from this A1 lab to an A2.
-This facility is no longer good enough for someone of your stature, we expect great things Dr Anathemia.”
+“News has spread fast; I saw the video that was made.
+You have been here but a few months, and already, your work has progressed faster than any of us could have hoped for.
+I am here to offer you an upgrade; we are moving you from this A1 lab to an A2.
+This facility is no longer good enough for someone of your stature; we expect great things, Dr Anathemia.”

-“Nonsense, oh by the way call me Allele.
-As you climb the ranks you will find everyone will be much more casual with you.
-Usually I would not talk so freely with someone so un proven, but I believe you will be in a A5 lab before no time.
+“Nonsense, oh, by the way, call me Allele.
+As you climb the ranks, you will find everyone will be much more casual with you.
+Usually, I would not talk so freely with someone so unproven, but I believe you will be in an A5 lab before no time.
 Perhaps higher.”